dynaconf/dynaconf/docs/index.md

 environments so each section or first level key is loaded as a distinct environment.

+!!! warning
+    To enable layered environments the argument `environments` must be set to `True`, otherwise dynaconf will ignore layers and read all first level keys as normal values.

 === "config.py"
     ```py
     settings = Dynaconf(environments=True)